OUsteventhomas/personal_wow_addon_updater/readme.txt

         eg: Deadly Boss Mods curse page is "https://mods.curse.com/addons/wow/deadly-boss-mods" so the entry for url_partial on Deadly Boss Mods is "deadly-boss-mods"
     c.
 Columns v_installed, v_available and up_to_date can be left empty
-3) Set one variables in this script before running
+3) Set "wow_addon_directory" variable in this script before running
-    a. wow_addon_directory

 4) Run script and play WoW
 --------------------